HILI Courses at Reid Hall

 SPRING

 Research Seminar.
+3 pts.

 This seminar is a step-by-step introduction to scholarly research in the field of History and Literature.
 In the course of the seminar, students will learn to design meaningful research questions that resonate with current scholarly debates, develop and carry out research strategies that answer these questions, and hone their academic writing skills.
 Several hands-on sessions will be devoted to visits to libraries and archival repositories, during which students will learn to establish a bibliography and to locate and read archival sources.